clj-kondo/clj-kondo/doc/config.md

     ```shellsession
     $ clj-kondo --copy-configs --dependencies --lint "$(clojure -Spath)"
     Imported config to .clj-kondo/clj-kondo/claypoole.
 To activate, add "clj-kondo/claypoole" to :config-paths in .clj-kondo/config.edn.
-    Imported config to .clj-kondo/clj-kondo/fulcro.
-To activate, add "clj-kondo/fulcro" to :config-paths in .clj-kondo/config.edn.
     Imported config to .clj-kondo/clj-kondo/mockery.
 To activate, add "clj-kondo/mockery" to :config-paths in .clj-kondo/config.edn.
     Imported config to .clj-kondo/clj-kondo/rum.
 To activate, add "clj-kondo/rum" to :config-paths in .clj-kondo/config.edn.
     Imported config to .clj-kondo/clj-kondo/slingshot.
 To activate, add "clj-kondo/slingshot" to :config-paths in .clj-kondo/config.edn.